mnot/I-D/for-the-users/draft.md

-As the Internet has become prevalent in many societies, it has also unavoidably become a profoundly political thing; it has helped overthrow governments, revolutionize social orders, control populations and reveal people's secrets.
+As the Internet has become prevalent in many societies, it has also unavoidably become a profoundly political thing; it has helped overthrow governments, revolutionize social orders, control populations and reveal people's (and governments') secrets.
 It has created wealth for some individuals and companies, while destroying others'.

-The IETF, while focused on technical matters, is not neutral about the purpose of its work {{RFC3935}}:
+The IETF, while focused on technical matters, is not neutral about the purpose of its work in developing the Internet {{RFC3935}}:

 > The IETF community wants the Internet to succeed because we believe that the existence of the Internet, and its influence on economics, communication, and education, will help us to build a better human society.